ahmedbesbes/mlflow/README.md

 ![](./images/mlflow.png)

-In this repo, I'll show you how to use MLflow to:
+In this repo, I experiment with MLflow to:

-- track your machine learning experiments based on:
+- track machine learning experiments based on:

   - metrics
   - hyper-parameters